Save on Railway Fares with the Happy Weekend Ticket

 The Schönes Wochende Ticket is remarkably cheap and thus not surprisingly comes with special travel restrictions.
 The most important include:

-- The Schönes-Wochenende-Ticket may only be used on Saturday or Sunday and is valid up to 3 am the following morning.
+- The Schönes-Wochenende-Ticket may only be used on Saturday or Sunday and is valid from midnight up to 3 am the following morning.
+(National holidays do not alter the requirement that travel must be on a Saturday or Sunday.)

 - The Happy Weekend Ticket may only be used on local regional trains with the letters IRE, RE, RB, or S in the train name.